 routeBasePath property of the

-docusaurus.config.js to the root of your site, and also in that object set the
+docs object to the root of your site.
+Also, set the

-homePageId property with the value of the document ID that you show as root of the docs.
+homePageId property to the ID of the document that you wish to show by default.

 More details on functionality of home page for docs can be found in appropriate section.

 Now, when visiting your site, it will show your initial document instead of a landing page.

 ./src/pages/index.js, or else there will be two files mapping to the same route!

 There's also a "blog-only mode" for those who only want to use the blog feature of Docusaurus 2.
 You can use the same method detailed above.
 Follow the setup instructions on Blog-only mode.